protosio/protos/README.md

 egor
 ====
 IN PROGRESS: containers for running your own services.
-For now mail, git and personal website based on Hugo.
+For now mail and ghost based website.